What is business?

 Under the flagship company programme, students set up and run a real firm for a year under the guidance of a business volunteer.
 They get practical experience of the joys and pitfalls of creating a truly functioning enterprise.

 They do everything from raising the initial share capital through to designing and making their product or service to selling directly to customers at specially organised trade fairs and ultimately winding up the firm and paying their taxes!

 At Stockport Grammar School, we have enjoyed success at regional and national level in recent years.
-In 2017 we reached the National Finals in London after winning the North West regional competition.
-In the Greater Manchester final we were crowned ‘Best Overall Company’ and won the award for ‘Best Company Report’ and in the Stockport, Tameside and Rochdale final we were named ‘Overall Winner’.
+We have won the Stockport, Rochdale and Tameside Finals for the last 3 years.
+In 2017 we reached the National Finals in London after winning the North West regional competition, and in 2018 we made it all the way to the North West Finals.
+We have also regularly won awards for ‘Best Company Report’ and ‘Best Presentation’.

 The department also runs extra classes either during lunchtime or after school on advanced, interesting topics that we would not normally cover on the A-level course.
 These extra sessions also include a programme of speakers from local businesses.